Best Online Therapy: UK Therapists And Accessing Online Counselling Options

 Teletherapy has been used in various forms since the 1950s.
 Once the internet became more widely available in the 1980s, people began using online chat rooms to discuss mental health.
 In the 1990s, providers established the International Society for Mental Health Online (ISMHO) to support and regulate interactions between practitioners and clients in formal therapy settings online.

 The popularity of virtual therapy accelerated considerably during the height of the COVID-19 pandemic and has continued to rise ever since.
+Online therapy can help people experiencing anxiety, anger, bereavement, life changes, and much more.
 Its availability, convenience, and affordability relative to traditional in-person sessions are a few contributing reasons for this.
 Here, we’ll explore the best options for online therapy in the UK, what to expect from online therapy, and how to get the most out of your experience.
+And don’t hesitate to reach out for help if you feel overwhelmed.

-Plus, some people might feel more comfortable discussing sensitive details about their feelings and experiences with a therapist via video, phone, or chat than face to face.
+Plus, some people might feel more comfortable discussing sensitive details about their feelings and experiences with a therapist via video, phone, or chat than attending face-to-face therapy.
 Individuals experiencing stigma associated with having mental health challenges or seeking mental health support might also appreciate the discretion that attending sessions from home may offer.

-Types of online therapist providers in the UK
+Find a therapist: Types of virtual support providers in the UK

-There are several types of online therapy platforms available in the UK.
+There are several types of online therapy platforms available in the UK that offer various mental health services.
 You can choose a pay-per-session or a subscription-based service that offers messaging and live sessions for a monthly fee.
-You may work one-on-one with the same therapist or within a network where you’ll be matched with different therapists.
+You may work one-on-one with the same licensed therapist or within a network where you’ll be matched with different therapists.

 Some people seeking therapy may prefer to speak to a counselor via a platform catering to a specific group that they belong to.
 For example, Regain is a virtual therapy platform for couples, and TeenCounseling specializes in helping teens aged 13–19.